grimmsen/stm32/README.md

 project.
 It contains a bunch of functions to deal with the billions of registers of this microcontroller.
 Also a library for basic standard tasks (like printf) and interfaces for common peripherals is part of this boiler plate.
+The projects goal is to provide a as-vanilla-as-possible way to develop for the STM32 bluepill.
+No Arduino IDE or CubeIDE.
+All you need is an editor of your choice, STs flash tools and GCC.
+The STM32 platform is actually pretty complex and this boiler plate is far from production ready and wouldn't be at a 100%, when the platform will be obsolete.
+But: It's advantage to the Arduino IDE is, that you can actually organize your project the way you are used to, despite being forced to that single sketch.
+When compared to CubeIDE, it keeps the HAL as low as possible.
+No code generators nor pinplanners.
+This boilerplate tries keeps you as close as possible to the hardware, while providing conveniant but low leveled wrappers to the registers.
+It provides a complete interface to ARMs vector table, which you can easily connect to an abitrary C function.
+Common libc functions like printf or putc have been reprogrammed, since libc isn't availabe.

 ## Getting started
 ### Install the toolchain